 Buttermilk Pie vs. Chess Pie

-Buttermilk pie and chess pie, both beloved Southern desserts, share some similarities but also feature distinctive characteristics.
-This recipe is recognized for its creamy, custard-like filling, which incorporates buttermilk, sugar, eggs, and subtle flavorings like vanilla and nutmeg, resulting in a tangy-sweet delight.
+Buttermilk pie has a creamy, custard-like filling, which incorporates buttermilk, sugar, eggs, and subtle flavorings like vanilla and nutmeg, resulting in a sweet pie with some notes of autumn.

 Substitutions and Variations